datastax/spark-cassandra-connector/doc/6_advanced_mapper.md

 To work with Java classes, use `JavaBeanColumnMapper`.
 Make sure your objects are `Serializable`, otherwise Spark won't be able to send them over the network.

+#### Example of using a new implicit Column Mapper to map a JavaBean Like Class
 ```scala
 import com.datastax.spark.connector.mapper.JavaBeanColumnMapper
 class WordCount extends Serializable {